-Creating and managing CDP deployments
+Creating and managing Cloudera deployments

-What is a CDP deployment
+What is a Cloudera deployment

 These three high-level deployment steps are described in the following diagram:

-CDP deployment patterns
+Cloudera deployment patterns

 In Cloudera’s Terraform framework, each pattern is represented by a deployment template that allows you to quickly instantiate one of the reference deployments.
 The templates can be used as a starting point and modified according to your needs.
-You can learn more about the recommended configurations of CDP Public Cloud from the documentation of our end-to-end deployment patterns as well as our network reference architectures for AWS and Azure.
+You can learn more about the recommended configurations of Cloudera Public Cloud from the documentation of our end-to-end deployment patterns as well as our network reference architectures for AWS and Azure.

 Currently, we provide templates that represent the following deployment patterns, each matching a different use case: